Hebrew University of Jerusalem: Notable people

+Since its founding in 1918, the Hebrew University of Jerusalem has produced generations of leaders, innovators, and scholars who have shaped Israel and the world.
+It is the university with the most Israeli Prime Ministers among its graduates (4), as well as multiple Presidents, Supreme Court justices, Mossad directors, and Israel Prize laureates.

-Yissum Research Development Company
+Yissum

 Yissum Research Development Company is the university's technology transfer company, founded in 1964.
-Yissum owns all the intellectual property of the researchers and employees of the Hebrew University.
+Yissum handles all licenses and patents of the researchers and employees of the Hebrew University.
 Since its formation Yissum has founded more than 80 spin-off companies such as: Mobileye, BriefCam, HumanEyes, OrCam, ExLibris, BioCancell, NewStem and many more.
 Yissum is led by Yaacov Michlin and other leaders in the business industry such as: Tamir Huberman, Dov Reichman, Shoshi Keinan, Ariela Markel and Michal Levy.
 Yissum is also a member of ITTN (Israel Technology Transfer Organization).